xaksis/vue-good-table/README.md

 #### Pagination Options
 ---
-A set of options that are related to table pagination
+A set of options that are related to table pagination.
+Each of these are optional and reasonable defaults will be used if you leave off the property.
 ```html
 <vue-good-table
   :columns="columns"